martingr1/mhdashboard/README.md

 #### This is my milestone project dashboard that uses a dataset sourced from kaggle to represent trends in mental health.

-#### The dashboard consists of 3 data selections, 4 number displays and 9 graphs, created using Javascript, DC, D3, and Crosfilter.
+#### The dashboard consists of 3 data selections, 4 number displays and 9 graphs, created using Javascript, DC, D3, and Crossfilter.

 # UX